keeganstlegerdenny/HowShortIsShort/README.md

 ## Data

 We include word clouds [here](https://github.com/keeganstlegerdenny/HowShortIsShort/blob/main/WordClouds.md) for each of the 39 topics used to create the data.
 A list of the datasets is included below.
-Clicking on each provides the top words for the best and worst performing model for that corpus.
+Clicking on each link provides the top words for the best and worst performing model for that corpus.

 [Corpus 1](https://github.com/keeganstlegerdenny/HowShortIsShort/blob/main/C1.md) <br/>
 [Corpus 2](https://github.com/keeganstlegerdenny/HowShortIsShort/blob/main/C2.md) <br/>